 Capture One also allows you to stack or combine Styles.
 You can even save those Stacked Styles as a User Style.
 You can also add Presets or groups of Presets to User Styles, allowing you to apply groups of adjustments at practically every step in your editing workflow.

 Creating individual User Presets for items such as rights usage terms, contact details, and instructions, for example, is a great time-saver.
 These can be stacked, customized, saved as a User Style, and named for each client.

 Styles and Presets can be applied at any time, even on import.
 If the work has been commissioned, you could apply the necessary IPTC metadata before you start editing.
 After that, you could preview and apply a color grade, convert some variants to black and white, add film grain, and then preview and apply the most appropriate sharpness settings.

 User Styles can also be shared between users - there is a number of sources of free and commercial User Styles available.
 There is practically no limit to the versatility of Styles and Presets.
-Styles are accessed from the Styles and Presets tool in the Adjustments Inspector or from the Adjustments menu.
+Styles are accessed from the Styles and Presets tool in the Adjustments tool tab or from the Adjustments menu.

 Styles and Presets can be applied to layers.
-You can apply them directly from the Styles and Presets tool to a filled layer or the background, or if your working with layers already, you can use the dedicated Layers tool instead.
+You can apply them directly from the Styles and Presets tool to a filled layer or the background, or if you're working with layers already, you can use the dedicated Layers tool instead.